The Meritocracy Tax: A Simpler, Fairer System for All

 We model the wealth data using a composite statistical distribution (a Log-Normal/Pareto blend) and use a root-finding algorithm, Brent’s method, to solve for the precise exemption level.

-Because we cap that maximum rate to a market benchmark, the entire system becomes self-adjusting to economic realities without needing constant legislative meddling.
-This removes power from lobbyists and places it back into a predictable, rules-based system.
-Any future adjustments could be handled much like the Federal Reserve manages interest rates—by an independent body empowered to make small, data-driven changes to the benchmark based on economic needs, not political favors.
+The tax rate is then calculated to meet budget requirements, capped at the S&P 500’s long-term average return.
+This benchmark ensures the system rewards productive investment while remaining self-adjusting to economic realities without legislative meddling.
+Any future adjustments could be handled much like the Federal Reserve manages interest rates—by an independent body empowered to make small, data-driven changes based on economic needs, not political favors.

 We’ll release a full white paper later for the math geeks, but the code is already available on my GitHub, where the README file provides a detailed overview of the underlying math.
 For everyone else, all you need to know is that the system is built on a foundation of sound, verifiable, and politically insulated mathematics.